-- Have learnt the basic principles of IT project management and be able to apply fundamental methods for managing the cost and duration of IT projects. - Be able to identify and mitigate major risks and identify critical success factors.
-They will be able to manage a project team and will know basic leadership styles. - Be able to evaluate IT project proposals and write a feasibility study.
-They will be able to use project management software.
+- Learn the basic principles of IT project management and will be able to apply fundamental methods for managing the cost and duration of IT projects. - Identify and mitigate major risks and identify critical success factors.
+They will be able to manage a project team and will know basic leadership styles. - Evaluate IT project proposals and write a feasibility study. - Use project management software.

-321-3004 Data Structures
+Data Structures